raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

-Sprites which sit behind other sprites, are smaller and lighter in colour appear further away from the audience/user.
-Layers, size and colour are useful 3-dimensional effects which can be used to create a greater sense of depth and help to make '3D scene' projects appear more realistic.

-EXAMPLE

---- /task ---

---- task ---

 --- print-only ---

 Look at some examples and explore different 3D scenes  by exploring example projects from the Raspberry Pi Foundation Scratch studio [3D Scene](https://scratch.mit.edu/studios/28058862){:target="_blank"}.